GenesisFR/HowToBecomeGoodAtShooters/README.md

 - when destroyed, explodes with fragmentation inflicting damage and causing everything nearby to bleed
 - you can rotate around it while aggro'ed to make it stop moving/shooting
 ##### Sniper
-- has its weak point exposed in the form of a little red cartridge on the right of the gun when it fires (TODO: verify if still bugged for elites)
+- has its weak point exposed in the form of a red cartridge next to the cannon when it fires (TODO: verify if still bugged for elites)
 - elites fire in 3-round bursts with the sniper turret when stationary
 - dealing enough damage to its legs staggers it and prevents it from firing (or at least delays its next shot)
 - shooting its butt bypasses its armor plating